Neev1108/Single-Cell-Pipeline/README.md

 Enter the gene(s) you wish to visualize separated by commas (,).
 Enter "-list page_#" to view a list of genes or "-exit" to proceed with the program: Gm1992, Rp1
 ```

-Following this is an opportunity for the user to view other genes now that the data has been processed.
+Following this is an opportunity for the user to view other gene expressions now that the data has been processed.
 A prompt will appear allowing users to repeatedly view as many genes to their liking.
-Enter a list of genes separated commas to be viewed, then a new graph will appear showing those genes' expression.
+Enter a list of genes separated by commas to be viewed, then a new graph will appear showing those genes' expression.
 Each visualization will be saved under ```02-Scanpy/Images```.

 ```
 Enter the gene(s) you wish to visualize separated by commas (,).
 Enter "-list page_#" to view a list of genes or "-exit" to proceed with the program: -list 50